Jundeb/Summer-2022-personal-project/README.md

 #### Database
 I used MongoDB (an open-source NoSQL database) in this project mainly because I wanted to learn the basics and the difference between SQL and NoSQL database.
 Using MongoDB was very pleasant and interesting experience.
 I think it was very easy to use and I also like the simple structure of NoSQL.

-Picture of how data is structured in database:
+Picture of how data is structured in a database:
 ![](Images/MongoDB.png)

 #### Heroku